saumya/RNwebJSnLocalVideo/README.md

 The purpose of this projet is to test

  - JS calls from Webview to Webite and back (Done on Android)
- - Video running inside ReactNative (todo)
+ - Video running inside ReactNative (Done on Android)